We represent the entire UK in our funding portfolio and have a wide scope for what we can fund.

 - Statutory obligations

-- Organisations who don’t conduct any direct delivery work
+- Organisations who do not conduct any direct delivery work

 - Animal rescue / rehabilitation or projects that solely benefit animals